a-h/templ/docs/docs/09-commands-and-tools/04-example-live-reload-setup.md

 ```

 Notice we added the `make -j5` command to run all the commands in parallel.
 This is to ensure that all the watch process runs in parallel.

+You can check out the full example in the [example-live-reload-setup](https://github.com/jackielii/templ-live-reload-example)